ryepdx/pyusb-scale/README.md

     unit2 discover

 Feature-complete, but not yet production-tested.
 Be prepared to fix and extend this library as you have need.
 (And remember to issue pull requests for your changes!)

+## Example

+Assuming you've pulled this repository into a directory called `scale`:

+    from scale import Scale
+    scale = Scale()
+    reading = scale.weigh()

+Assuming you're weighing a 1 pound object and your scale is set to "pounds":

+    reading.weight == 1.0 # True
+    reading.unit == "pounds" # True

+This is a very simple example.
+If you want to dive in deeper, try examining the unit tests.